FEIE vs. Foreign Tax Credit 2026: Which One Saves You More? (5 Real Scenarios)

 The Foreign Earned Income Exclusion (FEIE)

 The FEIE, claimed on Form 2555, allows you to exclude foreign earned income from U.S. taxation.
 For tax year 2025 (filed in 2026), you can exclude up to $130,000 of foreign earned income.
+The 2026 FEIE limit rises to $132,900, indexed for inflation.

 How It Works